thezaidbintariq/DPXWalletTest/docs/setting-up-backend.md

 # Setting Up the BackEnd

-After reading the [Technologies used in backend](/technologies-used#backend) and [Setting up the FrontEnd](/setting-up-frontend), We are ready to continue the setup, build and deployment process of the DPXWallet's BackEnd.
+After reading the [Technologies used in backend](/technologies-used#backend) and [Setting up the FrontEnd](/setting-up-frontend), We are ready to continue the setup, build and deployment process of the TRXWallet's BackEnd.

 We obviously need `PHP` to be installed and some basic knowledge of `Laravel` and experience of deploying Laravel projects.